 Questions for Candidates (expected at Improving Offer Acceptance)

 What criteria will you use to assess and rank offers you receive?
-When you’re targeting currently employed individuals or talent likely to receive multiple offers (I would argue that is the only talent you should be targeting), it’s important to focus your recruiting process not only on assessing the candidates skills, but also on determining the factors that will weigh heavily in their decision-making when the process is complete.
+When you’re targeting currently employed individuals or talent likely to receive multiple offers (I would argue that is the only talent you should be targeting), it’s important to focus your recruiting process not only on assessing the candidate's skills but also on determining the factors that will weigh heavily in their decision-making when the process is complete.
 By identifying the decision criteria early on, you can improve how you position the opportunity you are recruiting for by maximizing the talking points around factors you can realistically deliver and readjust expectations around those you cannot.
 Too many organizations push through the process only to make a generic offer according to a template that doesn’t address the candidate’s expectations.

-What three things would make this job greater to your current one?
+What three things would make this job greater than your current one?
 If you are truly targeting top talent, chances are a good percentage of the candidates who make it to the offer stage in your process are going to get a counteroffer from their current employer.
 Failing to identify what factors would make the new opportunity better than their existing opportunity is setting the stage to focus solely on money should an offer battle ensue?

 Who will you consult prior to making a final decision about an offer?
 Research shows that individuals generally don’t make important life decisions without consulting close friends, colleagues, or relatives.
 Not knowing who will have your candidate’s ear makes it nearly impossible to predict what issues the candidate’s advisors may bring up.
 This makes it even more difficult to provide relevant information throughout the process that arms the candidate with positive information to remedy any possible negative issues that could arise.

-Questions to Ask During On boarding and Orientation (Aimed at Improving the Recruiting Process)
+Questions to Ask During Onboarding and Orientation (Aimed at Improving the Recruiting Process)

 Can you list the most convincing factors that led you to accept our offer?
 Once the deal has been signed, candidates, now new hires have less motivation to couch their responses to questions in an effort to improve their chances of getting what they want, in essence, they are more honest.
 One of the best questions you can ask during this phase of the relationship deals with identifying what about the company, the job, or the benefits was so compelling that the candidate accepted the offer.
-Identifying what is and is not compelling (the next question) can help you refocus how to communicate about opportunities moving forward.
-You can talk up the good stuff, while minimizing focus on the not so good stuff.
+Identifying what is and is not compelling (the next question) can help you refocus on how to communicate about opportunities moving forward.
+You can talk up the good stuff while minimizing the focus on the not so good stuff.

-Can you lost your concerns and any reasons that almost led you to say no?
+Can you lose your concerns and any reasons that almost led you to say no?
 Again, this reversal of the previous question helps you identify what elements need to be either addressed or dropped altogether from your sales approach.

 What part of the process worked the best?
 What part was frustrating?
 If you want to improve the candidate experience, identify the aspects of the recruiting process that both engaged and frustrated candidates.
 Use this information along with statistics about candidates dropping out of the process voluntarily to determine what steps in your process need to be refined in order to convert more talent.

 What caused you to apply for the position?
 If you want to identify how best to allocate your sourcing spend, you need robust metrics to tell you what messages are driving people to apply and where they came into contact with the message (i.e., the source of hire and branding points that led to interest).
-Many organizations attempt to collect this information via their recruiters, but the data is often corrupted by lack of adherence to source coding policies.
+Many organizations attempt to collect this information via their recruiters, but the data is often corrupted by a lack of adherence to source coding policies.

 What other firms did you seriously consider or receive an offer from?
 This question is important for two reasons.
-First, it helps you identify your talent competitors, which often includes organizations that do not compete directly with you on the product or service front.
+First, it helps you identify your talented competitors, which often includes organizations that do not compete directly with you on the product or service front.
 Second, it helps you identify offer elements from other organizations that talent of interest to you find compelling.

 Who else should we recruit from your previous employer?
 Truly great talent loves working alongside other great talent and generally leverages some influence over colleagues they respect and value at their previous employer.
 Asking this question not only helps you target future recruiting efforts, it subliminally prods the new hire to actively position the organization as a great next step when they talk to former colleagues.
 If they’re enthusiastic, you might also ask for their help in recruiting the top individuals via the referral program.

-Questions to Ask During On boarding (Aimed at improving the Management of New Hires)
+Questions to Ask During Onboarding (Aimed at improving the Management of New Hires)

 Why did you quit your last few jobs?
-If you want to reduce future turnover, learn what was frustrating enough to cause your new hire to start looking for a new job and eventually quit their previous job.
+If you want to reduce future turnover, learn what was frustrating enough to cause your new hire to start looking for a new job, and eventually quit their previous job.
 Once you identify these reasons, it’s wise to make sure their current manager knows what they are and develops a plan to prevent similar issues.

 Help me understand what motivates you and what your manager could do to help you be as productive as you can be?
 Asking new hires early on what motivates and frustrates them can provide you with an arsenal of information a manager can use to manage workforce productivity 1:1.
 While it would be great if managers would accept ownership for doing this naturally, numerous studies show they don’t!